Fabio Lione: Turilli / Lione Rhapsody

-In December 2018, Fabio Lione and Luca Turilli announced that they had formed a new band: Turilli / Lione Rhapsody.
+In December 2018, Lione and Luca Turilli announced that they had formed a new band: Turilli / Lione Rhapsody.
 They were joined by former members Alex Holzwarth, Patrice Guers and Dominique Leurqin.
-They released their only studio album "Zero Gravity (Rebirth and Evolution)" on 5 July 2019.
+They released their only studio album Zero Gravity (Rebirth and Evolution) on 5 July 2019.
 Following the band's final tour in Latin America in January and February 2023, the band disbanded at its conclusion, which was announced prior as the band "closing a chapter of their career for good".

+Fabio Lione's Dawn of Victory

+In March 2025, Lione formed Fabio Lione's Dawn of Victory alongside Leurquin, Guers, Holzwarth, and Justin Hombach.

 Kamelot

-On 16 December 2010, the American power-metal band Kamelot announced that Lione would take over lead vocal duties for Roy Khan for the Kamelot's tour supporting their "Poetry for the Poisoned" release due to Khan's eventual departure from Kamelot.
+On 16 December 2010, American power metal band Kamelot announced that Lione would take over lead vocal duties for Roy Khan for the Kamelot's tour supporting their "Poetry for the Poisoned" release due to Khan's eventual departure from Kamelot.
 70000 Tons of Metal was the last of 49 shows with them, in January 2012.

 Angra

-In January 2013, Fabio was again on the stage at 70000 Tons Of Metal, but this time with Brazilian progressive metal band Angra.
+In January 2013, Lione was again on the stage at 70000 Tons of Metal, but this time with Brazilian progressive metal band Angra.
 The two shows were a great success and Fabio was again with them at the Live n' Louder Festival in São Paulo with Twisted Sister, Metal Church and Loudness.
 After that, the band decides to do a special tour, a commemorative one celebrating 20 years from the release of the first record "Angels Cry".
 They celebrate 20 years of career with 11 shows in Latin-America and the release of a new DVD, recorded in the last show in São Paulo.

 After that Angra played in Japan as co/headliner at the Loud Park festival 13 with Stone Temple Pilots and Europe and they had a very good response.

-The commemorative tour continues with another 14 shows in Latin America and 4 shows in Europe..where the band performed at Hellfest in France..with Black Sabbath, Soundgarden, Aerosmith and more ...after that, they enter in a studio in Sweden recording a new Cd.
+The commemorative tour continues with another 14 shows in Latin America and 4 shows in Europe, where the band performed at Hellfest in France, alongside Black Sabbath, Soundgarden, Aerosmith and others.
+Following Hellfest, Angra returned to Sweden to record "Secret Garden".

 Angra announced that the band's new release, and the first album to feature vocalist Fabio Lione, entitled Secret Garden.
-The album was released by JVC in Asia on 17 December, via Universal Music in Brazil and Edel Music in Europe both on 16 January 2015, and then later in USA, Canada and Russia (date TBA).
+The album was released by JVC in Asia on 17 December and later released on 16 January 2015 in Brazil, published by Universal Music, and North America, Europe, and Russia.
 The album brings what the band has called "a true renewal in the style of the band."
-With production by legendary producer Roy Z (Judas Priest, Bruce Dickinson, Halford) and was recorded and produced in Sweden by Jens Bogren (Kreator, Arch Enemy, Opeth).
+With production by producer Roy Z (Judas Priest, Bruce Dickinson, Halford) and was recorded and produced in Sweden by Jens Bogren (Kreator, Arch Enemy, Opeth).